CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Configure-Integrations/Install-a-Custom-Signed-Certificate.md

       kubectl edit ingress netq-swagger-ingress-external
       ```

-    Add The `tls:` section in the `spec:` stanza, referencing your configured hostname and the `netq-gui-ingress-tls` secretName:
+    Add the `tls:` section in the `spec:` stanza, referencing your configured hostname and the `netq-gui-ingress-tls` secretName:

       ```
       spec: